 For mobile tickets, the barcode (or QR Code) is displayed on the phone’s screen, so the user isn’t having to take a photo or capture an image.
 It’s simply a way of visually displaying ticket data that can be read rapidly by a machine from a phone’s screen.

-When used in this way QR codes have had considerable success, not just on the systems using Masabi’s mobile ticketing platform - including over half the UK Rail industry and cities like Boston, New York, Athens and New Orleans - but also on services such as the Starbucks App - which has millions of users worldwide using it to buy coffee everyday.
+When used in this way QR codes have had considerable success, not just on the systems using Masabi’s mobile ticketing platform - including cities like Boston, New York, Orleans and Denver - but also on services such as the Starbucks App - which has millions of users worldwide using it to buy coffee everyday.

 5) Don’t barcodes scan too slowly for use in transport?